yujiri.xyz

 This is *not* a secure response to a lost or stolen device.
 Such a device, since it has your private key, would be able to re-add itself to your account, and even if it couldn't, it would still be able to send on your behalf, which your homeserver has no control over.
 If a device with your long-term private key is lost, you should generate a new identity.

-The intended use of this feature is to tell your homeserver to stop storing messages for a device you don't or won't possess anymore, for example if you have a hard drive failure, if you reinstall your operating system and forgot to back up the relevant files, or if you are wiping a device in preparation to give or sell it.
+The intended use of this feature is to tell your homeserver to stop storing messages for a device you don't or won't possess anymore, for example if you have a hard drive failure, if you reinstall your operating system and forgot to back up the relevant files, or if you are wiping a device preparing to give or sell it.

 A Message is serialized as, in sequence: